jameshkramer/docs/docs/standard/linq/filter-optional-element.md

 ## Example: Same search but for XML in a namespace

-The following example is the same query but for XML that is in a namespace.
+The following example is the same query but for XML that's  in a namespace.
 For more information, see [Namespaces overview](namespaces-overview.md).

 ```csharp
 XElement root = XElement.Parse(@"<Root xmlns='http://www.adatum.com'>